 When the CSI driver is instructed to attach an F3 volume (i.e., receives a NodePublishVolume CSI command), the driver checks to see if the target networked file system volume is already mounted on the node where the F3 volume is being attached.
 If not, the F3 CSI driver creates a pod on the target node that is attached to the target networked file system.
-This forces the networked file system to be mounted on the target node.
-F3's FUSE file system can then access the mount point.
+This forces the networked file system can then access the mount point.
 We assume that each node's local data store is mounted in advance.